NEU-DS-4200-F20-Staff/Assignment--Altair_and_JupyterLab_setup/README.md

-# Altair and JupyterLab setup
+# Assignment — Altair & JupyterLab Setup
 ​
+This repository is your starting point for the assignment and includes the instructions below.

+## Aim of the assignment

 [Altair](https://altair-viz.github.io/) is a declarative statistical visualization library for Python, based on [Vega](http://vega.github.io/vega) and [Vega-Lite](http://vega.github.io/vega-lite).
 We will use it in class so we want to get set up with it on your laptop.